Identity Gateway (IDG) Cookie Policy

 JSESSIONID

-To keep your session data to provide a good user experience.
+To keep your session data in order to give you a good user experience.

 Session